iot-salzburg/gpu-jupyter/README.md

 ### Custom Installations

 If you need to install custom packages within the container, you can modify the `src/Dockerfile.usefulpackages` file or do it directly within the container.
 **Keep in mind that every time a Dockerfile is generated, the file `.build/Dockerfile` is overwritten, so it's best to append custom installations in `src/Dockerfile.usefulpackages` or `generate-Dockerfile.sh`.**

+Some useful packages are suggested in the [Extension docs](https://jupyterlab.readthedocs.io/en/stable/user/extensions.html) and in this blog article from [neptune.ai](https://neptune.ai/blog/jupyterlab-extensions-for-machine-learning).
-If you notice that an essential package is missing in the default stack, please let us know so we can update it.
+If you notice that an important package is missing in the default stack, please let us know so we can update it.

 ### Change the Password